naganandy/graph-based-deep-learning-literature/conference-publications/folders/years/2025/publications_iclr25/gesd_iclr25/README.md

 ```
 @inproceedings{gesd_iclr25,
 title = {A Graph Enhanced Symbolic Discovery Framework For Efficient Logic Optimization},
-author = {author = {Yinqi Bai and Jie Wang and Lei Chen and Zhihai Wang and Yufei Kuang and Mingxuan Yuan and Jianye HAO and Feng Wu}},
+author = {Yinqi Bai and Jie Wang and Lei Chen and Zhihai Wang and Yufei Kuang and Mingxuan Yuan and Jianye HAO and Feng Wu},
 booktitle = {The Thirteenth International Conference on Learning Representations (ICLR)},
 year = {2025}
 }